 Radio is very reliable as it can still broadcast and be received during a power cut by using a wind-up or battery powered radio.
+With most incidents the safest place to be is indoors, and with correct preparation you should be able to stay there safely for some time.
+Remember, in the case of a fire in a building you are in - get out, stay out and call the Fire and Rescue Service out.

 Knowing what to do during an emergency is an important part of being prepared and may make all the difference when seconds count.